ZeusWPI/ZNS/README.md

 Is implementation of an authoritative DNS server.

-It gives all users who have a [Zauth](https://zauth.zeus.gent) account an own domain: `username.users.zeus.gent`.
+It gives all users who have a [Zauth](https://zauth.zeus.gent) account an own domain: `username.user.zeus.gent`.

 ## General Information